 Reduced Access To Dispute Resolution Bodies

-SMSFs have limited access to dispute resolution bodies meaning that the fund is at risk of damaging consequences if the directors/trustees are not able to access competent legal aid.
-Resolving disputes through conventional courts imply higher costs for an SMSF.
+SMSFs have limited access to dispute resolution bodies, which means that the fund is at risk of harmful effects if the directors or trustees are unable to acquire competent legal aid.
+This is because SMSFs have limited access to dispute resolution bodies.
+The resolution of disputes through the use of traditional courts will result in increased costs for an SMSF.

 Property Investment Type and Usage Restrictions

-Your SMSF can only be used to buy either an investment or commercial property.
-It cannot be used to buy yourself or a family member a property, including for personal rental purposes – it must be rented out to tenants outside of your family, so cannot be used to benefit you or your family before retirement.
+You are only permitted to utilize your SMSF to purchase either a commercial or investment property.
+It cannot be used to purchase a home for you or a member of your family, not even for personal rental purposes; rather, it must be rented out to renters who are not members of your family.
+As a result, it cannot be used to benefit either you or your family before retirement.

 Property can be complex to sell if using your SMSF to purchase it